PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 converter = MyFileConverter
 ```

 That's all you need to do!
 The `psdi_data_conversion.converter` module parses all modules in the `converters` package to find converters, so if you've done everything correctly, it will find the new converter and register it for you.
-You can test that it is properly registered by using the CLA to run:
+You can test that it is properly registered by using the CLI to run:

 ```bash
 psdi-data-convert -l
 ```

 Your new converter should appear, or else you will probably see an error message which will detail an exception raised when trying to register it.
-Note that until the converter's information is added to the database (the file `psdi_data_conversion/static/data/data.json`), the CLA will show that it is unable to perform any conversions, and it will fail on any conversion (believing it to be impossible) unless you provide the `--nc/--no-check` command-line flag.
+Note that until the converter's information is added to the database (the file `psdi_data_conversion/static/data/data.json`), the CLI will show that it is unable to perform any conversions, and it will fail on any conversion (believing it to be impossible) unless you provide the `--nc/--no-check` command-line flag.

 For file converters which can be run with a call to a script, this can be streamlined even further by taking advantage of the `ScriptFileConverter` subclass.
 With this, the converter's subclass can be defined even more succinctly: